- Referencing with Detail Callouts

 Need to copy and paste detail callouts?
 Our Match Block tool allows you to copy all properties of any "smart" block – including detail callouts – and immediately place duplicates where needed.

-For more information and instructions, see our Match Block page.
+For more information and instructions, see our Match Block documentation.

 - Getting Started with the Detail Tools: We'll show you the basic tools you need to familiarize yourself with on the F/X Details ribbon, including drafting and annotation tools, placing details on your drawing, using smart callouts, and setting your Details Preferences.
 (58 min)